heathermiller/dist-prog-book/chapter/4/dist-langs.md

 The timer guarantees that the page will not be invalidated for a minimum period of time.
 Future request that result in invalidation or demotion (writer to reader) are only honored if the timer is satisfied.

+#### Orca (1992)

+Orca is a programming language built for distribution and is based on the DSM model.
+Orca expresses parallelism explicitly through processes.
+Processes in Orca are similar to procedures, but are concurrent instead of serial.
+When a process is forked, it can take parameters that are either passed as a copy of the original data, or passed as a *shared data-object*.
+Processes communicate through these shared objects.

+Shared data objects in Orca are similar to objects in OOP.
+An object is defined abstractly by a name and a set of interfaces.
+An implementation of the object defines any private data fields as well as the interfaces (methods).
+Importantly, these interfaces are guaranteed to be indivisible, meaning that simultaneous calls to the same interface are serializable.
+Although serializability alone does not eliminate indeterminism from Orca programs, it keeps the model simple while it allows programmers to construct richer, multi-operation locks for arbitrary semantics and logic.

+Another key feature of Orca is the ability to express symbolic data structures as shared data objects.
+In Orca, a generic graph type is offered as a first-class data-object.
+Because operations are serializable at the method level, the graph data-object can offer methods that span multiple nodes while still retaining serializability.

 #### Linda (1993)

 Linda is a programming model based on DSM.